THTR&FLM 2AA3 ACTING AS DEVISING

 - Topics and Readings

-The course will introduce students to the foundational principles of naturalistic acting.
-It will focus on the active, intentional, interpretive role the actor plays as creative agent in the performance of scripted text.
-Students will learn the analytical and pragmatic skills through which actors create the illusion of spontaneity in the performance of scripted dialogue and compel the attention of the audience.
+The course will develop a complex understanding of the actor’s role as creative agent in the performance of scripted text.
+Students will be given the analytical and pragmatic skills that enable the actor to create significant perspectives on scripted dramatic action.
 The process will alert students to the political and cultural implications of the actor’s processes when working with script and the responsibilities they entail.
 The course will foster a critical understanding of the topic and the ability to articulate that understanding in writing.
-By the end of the course, there should be a noticeable improvement in the students’ mastery of naturalistic acting techniques, their ability to apply them in performance, and their understanding of the significance of naturalistic acting in our society.
+By the end of the course, there will be a noticeable improvement in the students’ control over the meaning-making processes of acting.

 Textbooks, Materials & Fees: